Madan Mohan Jha

 Madan Mohan Jha is an Indian politician from Darbhanga district of Bihar, India.
-He is a member of Bihar Legislative Council, second term Elected from Teachers Constituency.
+He is a member of Bihar Legislative Council, second term elected from Teachers Constituency.
 He is a former president of Bihar Pradesh Congress Committee.
 He was a member of Bihar Legislative Assembly for Manigachhi from 1985 to 1995.

 Political career

-Jha contested 1985 Bihar Legislative Assembly election from Manigachhi (Vidhan Sabha constituency) as an Indian National Congress candidate and won for two consecutive term.
+Jha contested 1985 Bihar Legislative Assembly election from Manigachhi (Vidhan Sabha constituency) as an Indian National Congress candidate and won two consecutive terms.
 He became a member of Bihar Legislative Council in 2014.
 He was appointed chief of Bihar Pradesh Congress Committee in 2018.
-In the year 2022, he resigned from the post and Dr Akhilesh Prasad Singh became the new president of Bihar Pradesh Congress Committee.
+In 2022, he resigned from the post and Dr Akhilesh Prasad Singh became the new president of Bihar Pradesh Congress Committee.